- Prep time 25 minutes

 - Serves 6 to 8

-Every summer I spend a few weeks at my sister’s house in Brittany, and I come back every time with a new culinary obsession inspired by countless hours spent around the kitchen with my family cooking, eating, and talking about food.
+Every summer I spend a few weeks at my sister’s house in Brittany and I come back every time with a new culinary obsession inspired by countless hours spent around the kitchen with my family cooking, eating, and talking about food.
 One year my preoccupation was yogurt, another time marinated olives, and one year it was slow-roasted lamb.
 There simply is no better way to cook—or eat—lamb.
 It’s completely stress-free and utterly delicious.

-- Trim the fat from the lamb and rub with the herb paste on all sides.
-Place the lamb shoulder in a large cast-iron pot or roasting pan.
-Put the lamb in the oven and let roast at a high temperature for 15 minutes.
+- Trim the fat from the lamb.
+Rub with the herb paste on all sides.
+Place the lamb in a large cast-iron pot or roasting pan.
+Roast in the oven for 15 minutes.

-- Reduce heat to 300°F (150°C), seal the pot with a tight-fitting lid (or with aluminum foil if using a roasting tray), and forget the lamb in the oven for 3 or 4 hours.
+- Reduce the oven temperature to 300°F (150°C).
+Cover the pot with a tight-fitting lid (or with foil if using a roasting tray) and forget the lamb in the oven for 3 or 4 hours.

 - The meat will fall off the bone, and it will be even more delicious reheated the next day.